vlang/v/doc/docs.md

 - On CPU architectures, that do not support unaligned memory access.
-If you are not working on performance critical algorithms, you do not really need it, since the proper minimum alignment is CPU specific.
+If you are not working on performance critical algorithms, you do not really need it, since the proper minimum alignment is CPU specific, and the compiler already usually will choose a good default for you.

+> **Note**
-You can leave out the alignment factor, i.e. use just `@[aligned]`, in which case the compiler will align a type to the maximum useful alignment for the target machine you are compiling for, i.e. the alignment will be the largest alignment which is ever used for any data type on the target machine.
-Doing this can often make copy operations more efficient, because the compiler can choose whatever instructions copy the biggest chunks of memory, when performing copies to or from the variables which have types that you have aligned this way.
+> You can leave out the alignment factor, i.e. use just `@[aligned]`, in which case the compiler
+> will align a type to the maximum useful alignment for the target machine you are compiling for,
+> i.e. the alignment will be the largest alignment which is ever used for any data type on the
+> target machine.
+Doing this can often make copy operations more efficient, because the compiler
+> can choose whatever instructions copy the biggest chunks of memory, when performing copies to or
+> from the variables which have types that you have aligned this way.

 See also ["What Every Programmer Should Know About Memory", by Ulrich Drepper](https://people.freebsd.org/~lstewart/articles/cpumemory.pdf) .